 Here’s how it’s going to work:

 Everyone will get to read the weekly essay, which will stay free for all, and arrive in your inbox every Tuesday.
 These will continue to be that mix of Q&As and essays, but may get a smidge longer and will definitely become more deeply reported as I’m able to invest more time in this project.

-Paid subscribers will also get my audio newsletters, which will now drop every Thursday.
+I will also be running weekly audio newsletters, which will now drop every Thursday.
 Those conversations will sometimes be their own stand-alone thing.
 More often they'll be a way to deepen the conversation started by a recent essay, and to introduce you to more of the researchers, healthcare providers, activists and other brilliant folks that I rely on to challenge and shape my own thinking around the questions we explore here.
 Oh — and if you’d rather read, I also include transcripts (lightly edited and condensed for clarity).
 Audio newsletters with guests are free for everyone; you can hit play right in your email or download these to your podcast player.
 Once or twice a month I run Virginia Q&A episodes just for paid subscribers.

 Paid subscribers will also be able to post comments and participate in Friday Threads, and if you think I’m excited to have a way to weed trolls out of my comment threads you are right!
 (Or at least charge them for the right to troll me!)